 May be interested

-We published the short story “Requiem for a revolver” by Rodica Bretin.
+We published a short story “Do You Wear a Bulletproof Vest, Lieutenant?” by Rodica Bretin.

 A few miles before entering the station of his hometown, he was impatiently waiting until the train stopped and the doors opened.
 In his rush, he missed his footing and sprained his ankle.
 Hopping, he quickened his pace.
 Then he heard the macabre sound of boots in mud again or at least something reminiscent of it – a smooth splish splash … – again and again.